-ROBOTS with BUMPER gaps are at their own risk regarding damaging contact in these areas by ROBOTS that remain completely inside their own FRAME PERIMETER, as they are not in violation of this rule.
+ROBOTS with BUMPER gaps are at their own risk regarding damaging contact in these areas by ROBOTS that remain completely inside their own FRAME PERIMETER, other than BUMPERS, as they are not in violation of this rule.

-Violation: TECH FOUL and YELLOW CARD
+Violation: TECH FOUL and YELLOW CARD.